 Tiledesk is built on a real-time messaging core.
 The news is that Tiledesk has a totally new real-time messaging core, a new engine built from scratch and based on the best real-time technology around!
 The new messaging engine delivers great performance for every message sent through the platform, showing increased speed and reduced latency compared to the old engine.
-These increased performance will improve the overall user experience, and the users themselves will seriously benefit of the enhanced messaging both for human and chatbot interactions.
+These increased performance will improve the overall user experience.
+The users themselves will seriously benefit of the enhanced messaging both for human and chatbot interactions.
 Moreover, all of this comes with more security, stability and flexibility for all the all messaging experience.

 We have chosen the MQTT protocol as our Clients protocol, providing the state of the art in real-time messaging directly derived from IoT.